National Authors Day: 10 Authors of Business Books

 4. Napoleon Hill, Think and Grow Rich

-Written in 1937, this well-known personal development and self-improvement book was inspired by an interview the author conducted with business magnate Andrew Carnegie for a nationally-known business magazine.
-Think and Grow Rich illuminates 13 principles for personal achievement that, if followed persistently, should lead to significant wealth accumulation.
+Written in 1937, this well-known personal development book was inspired by an interview the author conducted with business magnate Andrew Carnegie.
+Think and Grow Rich covers 13 principles for personal achievement that, if followed correctly, should help you accumulate significant wealth.

 5. Dale Carnegie, How to Win Friends and Influence People

-Dale Carnegie’s classic self-help book will teach you how to take any situation and make it work for you by making people like you and winning them over to your way of thinking.
+Dale Carnegie’s classic self-help book will teach you how to make people like you in any situation.
+His book teaches readers how to be perceived as likeable and convince people to believe in your ideas.
 His advice has been credited with helping countless people achieve success in their business and personal lives.
+Due to this, it’s a must-read if you want to attract investors, make business connections, and succeed in any other situation.

 6. Tim Ferriss, The 4-Hour Workweek, Tools of Titans, Tribe of Mentors